aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-tables/working-with-table-rows/delete-table-row/_index.md

 weight: 30
 ---
 ## **Introduction**
 Aspose.Slides.Cloud API allows deleting table rows.
-If the "withAttachedRows" parameter is set, rows that have common merged cells with the target row will be deleted either.
+If the optional "withAttachedRows" parameter is set, rows that have common merged cells with the target row will be deleted as well.
 ## **DeleteTableRow**
 ### **API Information**
 |**API**|**Type**|**Description**|**Resource**|